 Thank you for your interest in joining CLEAR!

-Interested applicants should email CLEAR’s director, Max Liboiron (firstname.lastname@example.org) with the following:
+Interested applicants should email CLEAR’s director, Dr. Max Liboiron (email@example.com) with the following:

-- A letter of introduction (an email is fine) detailing the capacity in which you would like to join CLEAR (MA in Sociology, PhD in Geography, work term in engineering, etc), your previous training or experience (formal or informal); 3) what you require to hold a position (funding? special equipment? dedicated space?) and; 4) why you want to work with CLEAR specifically;
+- A short email of introduction detailing: 1) the capacity in which you would like to join CLEAR (MA in Sociology?
+PhD in Geography? work term in engineering? artist-in-residence? volunteer?); 2) your previous training or experience (formal or informal); 3) what you require to hold a position (funding? special equipment? dedicated space?) and; 4) why you want to work with CLEAR specifically;

 - A CV/resume, including a list of at least two references;

-Inclusion: We accept all genders, people from all disciplines and training backgrounds, a wide range of ages, and prioritize Indigenous applicants from anywhere in the world, and local applicants from the province.
+Inclusion statement: We accept all genders, people from all disciplines and training backgrounds, a wide range of ages, and prioritize Indigenous applicants from anywhere in the world, and local applicants from the province.

 Last updated October 2019.